Last Updated: October 18, 2024

 But don’t pack up your flannels and maple syrup just yet.
 We’re here to serve as your GPS through the Green Mountain State’s business formation terrain.
 Our guide will elucidate the quirks of starting an LLC in Vermont faster than you can say “Champlain Lake sunset.”

 To be clear, this guide is for those who aim to start a domestic LLC, that is, an LLC concocted right here in Vermont’s fertile business soil.
-If you’re starting a foreign LLC (one created in another state), a professional limited liability company (PLLC), or any other type of LLC, you’ll need a separate guide.
+We’ll also cover how to start a professional limited liability company (PLLC), an LLC that’s organized by licensed professionals like doctors or lawyers.
+If you’re starting a foreign LLC (one created in another state) or any other type of LLC, you’ll need a separate guide.

 How to Start an LLC in Vermont